aanugerahahmadf/fullstack-developer/README.md

    - Check if streams are being generated in `streaming-server/streams/`
    - Verify network connectivity to streaming server
    - Ensure browser supports HLS playback

+7. **Turbopack timeout errors**:
+   - If you encounter "signal timed out" errors, refer to [TURBOPACK_TIMEOUT_FIX.md](TURBOPACK_TIMEOUT_FIX.md)
+   - Try increasing system resources or using Webpack instead of Turbopack
+   - Clear the Next.js cache by deleting the `.next` folder

 ### Logs